FSantosCodes/Urban-rural-gradients-predict-educational-gaps/README.md

 ## 8. CLOSING REMARKS

 The algorithm processing is demanding and users should be proceed with caution since large computations can fail (we experience a recursive interruption after ~2500 iterations without an explanation but it is suspicious a RAM overflow or a CPU temperature breakpoint).
 Therefore, it is important to monitor processed .csv files to advice the last processing point and restart processing.
-If users that require an update or help using this routine can email  **fabian_santos_@hotmail.com** to discuss possibilities.
+If users that require an update or help using this routine can email  **fabian_santos_@hotmail.com** to discuss a collaboration.